elis-git/llm_evaluation_on_android_violations/README.md

 Results from LLMs are obtained using the following script `repair/prompting_llms/helpers.py`.
 It includes:

 - `PromptManager` to prepare all the prompts given the snippets and relative information
-- `Requester` to send prompts via APIs if possible (GPT-4o and Gemini 1.5 Flash)
+- `Requester` to send prompts via APIs
 - `OutputManager` to get and save results from LLMs

 ## Similarity Metrics